"Wild Oak is Wild Oak. If you have any questions, don't come."

 WHO THE BLOODY HELL IS DENNIS HERR?

-If you don’t know who Dennis Herr is, read up on him before you come.
-This is his race you're running.
-Ask your running friends before and during the event, they’ll know.
+If you do not know who Dennis Herr is, read up on him before you come.
+This is his idea you're participating in.
+Ask your trail loving friends before and during the event, they'll know.

-If you don't have any running friends who know, get some new ones who do, or read this:
+If you do not have any trail loving friends who know, get some new ones who do, or read this:

 Dennis is an athletic animal, hence his nickname Dennis “The Animal” Herr.
-He created Wild Oak 30 years ago, making it one of the longest-running, grass-roots ultramarathons in the country.
+He created Wild Oak 30+ years ago, making it one of the longest-on going, grass-roots, on-trail ultramarathons in the country.
 He first ran Old Dominion 100 miler in 1982.
-He was a Barkley “Fun Run” finisher in 1991, winning by running the furthest distance covered that year.
+He was a Barkley “Fun Run” finisher in 1991, winning by going the furthest distance covered that year.
 He ran Barkley from 1990-1995 and 1999, completing 1 loop each time.
 “The Animal” was known as an aggressively competitive athlete with his skill sets ranging from runner to mountain adventurer to road cyclist and triathlete.
 He expanded his dominance over the East Coast mountain scene to the West Coast where he tackled 14ers.
-Today, Dennis mountain bikes tens of thousands of miles per year.
+Today, Dennis mountain bikes tens of tens of thousands of miles per year.
 Wild Oak is only one of many events he has organized and coordinated.
+In short, he is a legend worthy of great respect, not just for his athletic accomplishments, but also for creating The Wild Oak Trail event and KEEPING IT WILD... and ALIVE!

-Please kindly note: Because of a cycling accident, Dennis lost his hearing and sense of balance.
-When you speak with him, look him directly in the face and articulate clearly.
-Do not be surprised if he leans on you for balance.
+Please kindly note: Because of not one, but two severe, life threatening cycling accidents, Dennis lost his hearing and sense of balance.
+When you speak with him, look him head-on, and articulate clearly.
+Do not be surprised if he leans on your shoulder for balance.

 Also note: The most important quality of Wild Oak is respect.
-Respect for race policies and traditions, fellow adventurers, and especially the terra firma you will travel.
+Respect for race policies and traditions, fellow adventurers, and especially the terra firma you registered to travel.

 BY DENNIS HERR, last updated 3/19/2021